• Base44 Education

 06. Build and test your app

 Now for the exciting part: bringing it all together.
-Using the app builder you chose, you’ll start assembling your app.
+Using the app builder you chose, you’ll start assembling your mobile app.
 Add your content, set up your features, and apply your designs.
 Follow the plan you created, building out the core functions first.

 Thorough testing is a step you can't skip.
 Use the app yourself and ask friends or colleagues to try it.
 Click every button, test every feature and look for anything that’s confusing or broken.
 This feedback is invaluable for finding and fixing bugs before your app goes live, promising a positive experience for your first users.